Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 ## 11. Implications for Latent Geometry

-The pump cycle reveals that the latent space is not static—it oscillates between:
+The pump cycle reveals that the latent space is not static, it oscillates between:

 1. **Exploration**: belief spreads, fringes form, multiple hypotheses coexist.
 2. **Exploitation**: belief collapses, prediction commits, error drops.